Mengrou-Wang/Mengrou-Wang/README.md

 # Hi, welcome to my page

-I am a market intelligence and policy analyst with seven years of experience in Canada, specializing in data and policy analysis, business recommendation and executive presentation.
-I advise senior executives on business and policy decisions by translating complex analysis into clear, actionable insights through presentations and written reports.
+I am a market intelligence and policy analyst with seven years of experience in Canada.
+I directly advise my senior executives on business and policy decisions by translating complex analysis into clear, actionable insights through presentations and written reports.

 My skills and typical day:
 - Developing forecast methodology through tracking market and economic data and using Python, R, SQL, Power BI, and Microsoft Excel to collect, analyze, and synthesize complex datasets.
-- Presenting actionable insights, recommendations, and policy analyses to senior executives to support strategic decision-making.
+- Presenting actionable insights, policy and business recommendations to senior executives to support strategic decision-making.
-- Writing briefing notes, recommendation letters, and policy documents that inform executive decisions and support negotiations with industry stakeholders.
+- Writing briefing notes and recommendation letters that support executives' negotiations with industry stakeholders.

 The samples below use publicly available data to showcase my executive reporting and technical skills.
 Samples include business report, dashboard and scripts documentation.